Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/const-arrayvec.md

 #[derive(Debug, PartialEq)]
 pub struct Drain<'a, T, const N: usize> {
     inner: &'a mut ArrayVec<T, { N }>,
+    /// The index of the first item being removed.
+    drain_range_start: usize,
-    /// The first item after the drained range.
+    /// The index of the first item after the drained range.
-    start_of_tail: usize,
+    tail_start: usize,
     tail_length: usize,
     /// The front of the remaining drained range.
     head: *mut T,